agrrh/agrrh.com/technical/strip-docker-container.md

 This is when I need some additional tool: [strip-docker-image](https://github.com/agrrh/strip-docker-image).

-Here I use my own fork as original application doesn't support Alpine at the moment.
+Here I use my own fork as original application doesn't support Alpine at the moment. **Update:** now it does, author [merged it in](https://github.com/mvanholsteijn/strip-docker-image/commit/2bec01f2718e741a1b7fceb39ba3c1a21613e402).

 ```
 git clone https://github.com/agrrh/strip-docker-image